arekm/octopi_eta_override/README.md

 # Prusa ETA Override

-Prusa "NORMAL MODE: Percent done:" messages ETA override for OctoPi
+Prusa "NORMAL MODE: Percent done:" messages ETA override for OctoPi allowing to get exact ETA in case of printing from SD.

 ## Setup